goharbor/website/docs/working-with-projects/working-with-images/create-labels.md

 * **Project Level Label**: Managed by project administrators under a project and can only be added to the images of the project.

 ## Managing Global Labels
-The Harbor system administrators can list, create, update and delete the global level labels under `Administration->Configuration->Labels`:
+The Harbor system administrators can list, create, update and delete the global level labels under `Administration->Labels`:

 ![manage global level labels](../../../img/manage-global-level-labels.png)